matchyOrg/matchy/README.md

 Howdy friend! <br>
 In this open source project, we're making speed dating paperless! 💌

 > Sounds interesting?
-Feel free to put this project on your watch list by clicking the `watch` button above and coming back later when there is more progress made.
+Feel free to put this project on your watch list by clicking the `watch` button above and coming back later when there is more progress made or just give it a star.

 This [simplified mockup](https://www.figma.com/file/ClWUVCuVzjNAG4Gat5TO10/matchy-V2-(Read-Only)?node-id=9%3A1033) gives you an idea of where we're trying to get.
 <br><br>